 Waynesburg University is a private, Christian, liberal arts college.
 It offers graduate and undergraduate programs in more than 70 academic concentrations and enrolls over 2,100 students, including about 1,300 undergraduates.
 The university emphasizes leadership and service in its students.

-The Zelienople Historical Society maintains a museum in Passavant House of many of the original articles brought by Zelie.
-Growth.
-Early Zelienople commerce supported the local agriculture community as there was no viable means of transportation.
-In 1840 Zelienople was incorporated as a Borough.
+The Zelienople Historical Society maintains a museum in Passavant House with many of the original articles brought by Zelie.

 The Westmoreland Trust, a non-profit corporation, has a proven track record of success in providing an enriched quality of life to the community it serves.